 My first book, “Warrior In Pink: A Story of Cancer, Community and the God Who Comforts” (Discovery House Publishers) released in April 2014.
 You can click on the book tab at the top of the page to read reviews and the introduction to the book.

 I invite you to subscribe to this website below to have occasional newsletters with pertinent musings and first peeks sent straight to your inbox.
-You simply fill in your email address in the box and confirm the subscription when the confirmation email shows up in your inbox.
+You simply fill in your email address in the box and confirm the subscription when the confirmation email shows up.
 I promise to not bombard you with emails or sell the list to anyone.
-It’s just an easier way to get blog posts without having to return to this website.

 Learn more about US

 Our vision has always been to raise up the next generation of leaders to influence the world.
 Our focus with Epic centered on helping raise up the next generation of Asian-American leaders, who would impact their family, community, church, and the world with the message of God’s love and forgiveness.
 Now with Cru City, we will continue to focus on developing leaders who will impact communities and bring hope and healing through Jesus.
 Darrin and I dream of the day when the voice and leadership of godly believers infiltrates every facet of society.
 We dream of our kids and their kids finding a wide array of godly leaders and role models.

 Our ministry is funded by churches, individuals and families who partner with us in helping bring the message of hope and healing to a hurting world.
 Please click on the button to visit our ministry giving site.
 Your gifts to Cru are tax deductible.
 If you would like to receive our monthly prayer letter, please email me in the form below.